Lebanese Lemon Lentil Soup

 Ingredients

-- Red lentils are key here—they break down as they cook, resulting in a creamy soup.
+- Red lentils are key here—they break down as they cook, resulting in a creamy soup without any dairy.

 - Turmeric adds a beautiful golden hue, and cumin adds a warm earthiness to the lentils.